- Document status: ⚠️ DRAFT

 Reduce the amount transitive dependencies

-- Add a co-maintainer in PAUSE
+- You can add a co-maintainer in PAUSE

 Select an appropriate Open Source license